-These condensed consolidated interim financial statements have been prepared in accordance with accounting principles applicable to a going concern using the historical cost basis.
+These condensed consolidated interim financial statements have been prepared in accordance with IFRS accounting principles applicable to a going concern using the historical cost basis.

 The Company is in pre-revenue stage and no revenues are expected in the foreseeable future.
 The Company's future operations are dependent on the success of the Company's ongoing development, as well as its ability to secure additional financing as needed.
-Management has forecasted that the existing working capital is sufficient to operate the Company for the ensuing 12 months from the issuance of these financial statements.
+Management has forecasted that the Company's ability to operate for the ensuing 12 months from the issuance of these financial statements is dependent on raising additional financing or successfully implementing measures to reduce operating costs, delay planned expenditures in its research and development programs and slow the progress in the Company's planned clinical programs.
 The Company will need to raise additional capital to fund its long-term operations and research and development plans including human clinical trials for its various drug candidates until it generates revenue that reaches a level sufficient to provide self-sustaining cash flows.
-While the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing, or that such financing will be on terms acceptable to the Company, to meet future operational needs which may result in the delay, reduction, or discontinuation of ongoing development programs.
+While the Company has been successful in the past in obtaining financing, there can be no assurance that the Company, to meet future operational needs which may result in the delay, reduction, or discontinuation of ongoing development programs.